stacks-network/clarity-benchmarking/README.md

 # Clarity Native Function Benchmarking
-Benchmarking suite for determing constants for usage in the Clarity Cost Functions boot contract
+Benchmarking suite to determine constants for usage in the Clarity Cost Functions boot contract